 In between revelling in the magic of the gardens, there’s plenty to learn and enjoy indoors, too.
 Kids and adults alike will thoroughly enjoy a visit to RHS Hilltop.
 A significant addition to the garden, it will form the UK’s first dedicated horticultural scientific centre of excellence, with a focus of protecting plants and the planet by creating a greener future.
 The space will allow you to see the work that the garden’s experts are putting in behind-the-scenes to keep the garden thriving.

 The Glasshouse was built to celebrate the 200th anniversary of the RHS and is a staggering 12m high and covers the area equal to the size of 10 tennis courts.
 Explore the three climatic zones of Wisley's world-class collection of glasshouse plants from around the world; moist temperate, dry temperature and tropical.
 A visit to the cathedral-like Glasshouse is a must all year round, so make sure you plan enough time on your visit.

 Also not to be missed is The Laboratory – a historical and iconic landmark in the heart of the garden which has been used for the training of horticulture students and apprentices for decades.
-It’s currently undergoing an exciting transformation, and in 2022 parts of the ground floor will be opened up to the public for the first time in 100 years.

 Before heading off, you’ll no doubt be filled with inspiration, and your green fingers will be tingling and ready to give your garden an overhaul.
 Venture into the Wisley Garden Centre and stock up on the incredible plants, flowers and shrubbery grown in its nurseries.
 Spruce up your home and garden with the decorative pieces on offer too, such as sculptures, garden furniture, pots and more.